The dead do not die.

 “Have a nice trip ma’am,” he said, handing over her ticket.

 Meandering through the jostling crowds Urmi got to her compartment barely five minutes before the train’s departure.
 She slid into the window seat peering at the emptying platform.
 As if on cue, the sky opened with a downpour drenching the surroundings in minutes.
 It pattered down the widow glass, blurring the view.
-Laughing children and chatting fellow passengers greeted her eyes as she took a look around.
+Laughing children and chatting fellow passengers greeted her eyes as she looked around her compartment.

 The train gained speed.
 Trees and the surrounding hills attained misshapen appearances in the darkness of the night.
 Soon, Urmi was lost in the stream of memories.